-It was during Wynn’s early years with the Senators that he began to gain a reputation for meanness on the mound, exemplified by his willingness to knock down a batter if the occasion warranted.
-Among his famous quotes concerning this subject are: “A pitcher has to look at the hitter as his mortal enemy,” “A pitcher will never be a big winner until he hates hitters,” and “I’ve got a right to knock down anybody holding a bat.”
+It was during Wynn’s early years with the Washington Senators that he began to gain a reputation for aggressive play on the mound, exemplified by his willingness to knock down a batter if the occasion warranted.

-After nine seasons with mediocre Washington teams, in which he had a 72-87 mark, Wynn was traded with first baseman Mickey Vernon to the Indians following the 1948 campaign in exchange for Joe Haynes, Ed Klieman and Eddie Robinson.
+After eight seasons with mediocre Washington teams, in which he had a 72-87 mark, Wynn was traded with first baseman Mickey Vernon to the Indians following the 1948 campaign in exchange for Joe Haynes, Ed Klieman and Eddie Robinson.
 Within two seasons, Wynn had transformed himself into one of the best pitchers in the American League.

 “We were roommates and good friends,” Vernon would recall years later.
 “After I was traded back to Washington, I got four hits off him the first time I faced him, the last one knocking the glove off his hand.
 When I got to first base, he was steaming.
 He looked over and said, ‘Roommate or not, you’ve got to go in the dirt seat next time I see you.’
 Sure enough, the next time I faced him, the first pitch was up over my head – to let me know he hadn’t forgotten.”